 - Preheat the oven to 350 degrees Fahrenheit

-- In a large bowl, combine the ground turkey and the stove top stuffing, the eggs, and a 1/4 cup of the cranberry sauce.
+- In a large bowl, combine the ground turkey and the stove top stuffing, (dry mix, not prepared), the eggs, and a 1/4 cup of the cranberry sauce.
 Add salt and pepper if desired.

 - Grease or line (with parchment) the loaf pan and transfer the meat mixture into the pan.